tkurtbond/tkurtbond.github.io/posts/2005/03/07/2005-03-07/index.rst

 + *The Sorcerer's Skull*, by David Mason, copyright 1970; Lancer Books.
-I liked this one, another from Swords & Sorcery's reading list, better than the Kothar__ book I read.
+I liked this one, another from `Sorcery & Sword`\ 's reading list, better than the Kothar__ book I read.

 __ link://slug/2005-02-21-recent-reading-and-viewing#kothar